 Original title: Možnosti milostného románu

-shortlisted for Magnesia Litera 2019 in the Prose kategory (results to be announced in April 2020), shortlisted for Czech Book Award 2019, Host Publishers shortlisted for The Most Beautiful Czech Books Award 2019 in the belles-lettres category (to be announced in April 2020)
+The Most Beautiful Czech Books Award 2019 in the belles-lettres category (1st place); shortlisted for Magnesia Litera 2019 in the Prose kategory (results to be announced in August 2020); shortlisted for Czech Book Award 2019

 Rights sold to: